3willows/easyAffirmation/README.md

 ## User story

-1. The users: HK lawyers; law students; law teachers
+1. The users: HK lawyers; law students; law teachers.
+2. *Not* mobile friendly.
-2. Flow:
+3. Flow:
    - User fills in all the required text boxes.
 The webpage formats/autocompletes as appropriate.
    - User presses 1 of 2 buttons at the bottom.
 A new tab opens, showing either:-
       - A printable affirmation
       - Backcksheet
-3. The formatting is meant to be sensible but not perfect.
+4. The formatting is meant to be sensible but not perfect.
 Users can further format with their preferred software.

 ## Schedule